Dr Alison Bisset

 Transitional Justice, International Criminal Law, International Children's Rights, International Judicial Cooperation.

-Dr Bisset welcomes proposals from prospective doctoral students with an interest in transitional justice, international criminal law and international children's rights.
+Dr Bisset welcomes proposals from prospective doctoral students with an interest in transitional justice, international criminal law, international human rights law and international children's rights.

 Research groups / Centres

 - Member of Global Law at Reading (GLAR)

 - Bisset, A. (2019) Children in transitional justice processes: still side-lined?
 In: Mouthaan, S. and Jurasz, O. (eds.)
 Gender and War: International and Transitional Justice Perspectives.
 Intersentia, pp. 259-284.
 ISBN 9781780686868

 - Bisset, A., ed.
 (2018) Blackstone's international human rights documents.
 11th edition.
 Blackstone's Statute Series.
 Oxford University Press.
 ISBN 9780198818571

 - Bisset, A. (2018) Principle 10: guarantees for victims and witnesses testifying on their behalf.
 In: Haldemann, F. and Unger, T. (eds.)
 The United Nations Principles to Combat Impunity: A Commentary.
 Oxford Commentaries on International Law.
 Oxford University Press, pp. 129-135.
 ISBN 9780198743606

 - Bisset, A. (2018) Principle 8: definition of a commission’s terms of reference.
 In: Haldemann, F. and Unger, T. (eds.)
 The United Nations Principles to Combat Impunity: A Commentary.
 Oxford Commentaries on International Law.
 Oxford University Press, Oxford, pp. 116-122.
 ISBN 9780198743606